 Need to know

-- The COVID-19 coronavirus crisis is an opportunity to review your health insurance and make sure it's good value – and right for you
+- The premium increase on October 1 is an opportunity to review your health insurance and make sure it's good value – and right for you.

 Reviewing your health insurance can be one of those things that easily falls in the too-hard basket.
 Where do you even start?
-But in times of coronavirus it's even more important to make sure you aren't spending too much on over-priced health insurance that does not suit your needs.
+But with most funds increasing health insurance premiums on October 1, it's even more important to make sure you aren't spending too much on over-priced health insurance that does not suit your needs.

 CHOICE now has an easy-to-use tool that lets you review your health cover in a few steps.
 We have put it to the test and reviewed the health cover for a single person, a couple and a family.

 For each policyholder, we:

 - checked their claims history for the last 12 months

 - reviewed their cover level

 Health insurance for couples: are two single policies better than one?

 Current couple policy: Combined Silver plus hospital policy and top extras with a restricted fund, $500 excess.
 Cost: $5706.